maxpenner/DECT-NR-Plus-SDR/README.md

 This firmware tests the achievable round-trip time (RTT) between two instances of the SDR.

 - UDP packets are generated by the program rtt in [bin/](bin/) and send to the first SDR.
+By default, rtt is configured to send packets to localhost, so the binary must be started on the host computer of the first SDR.
 - The first SDR transmits these packets wirelessly to the second SDR.
 - The second SDR receives these packets and sends response packets ASAP.
 - The first SDR receives the response packets and forwards them to the program rtt which finally measures the RTT.
+- In case any packet is not received correctly, rtt has an integrated timeout before sending the next packet.

-In the file [configurations/rtt_usrpN310/upper.json](configurations/rtt_usrpN310/upper.json) of the seconds SDR, the firmware ID must be changed to:
+In the file [configurations/rtt_usrpN310/upper.json](configurations/rtt_usrpN310/upper.json) of the second SDR, the firmware ID must be changed to:

 ```JSON
 "firmware_id": 1
 ```

-The program rtt is default configures to send packets to localhost, so the binary must be started on the host computer of the first SDR.

 ### timesync

 This firmware measures the synchronization between the host system and the radio hardware if they are synchronized as described in [PPS Export and PTP](#pps-export-and-ptp).
-Synchronization must be established with a Raspberry Pi.
+Synchronization must be established with an external device such as a Raspberry Pi.